Naratriptan

 Usage & Dosage

-The recommended dose of naratriptan is 2.5 mg (one tablet) taken orally at the onset of migraine headache.
-If the headache resolves and then recurs, a second 2.5 mg tablet may be taken, but only after an interval of at least four hours from the first dose.
-The maximum total dose in any 24-hour period is 5 mg (two tablets).
+The recommended dose is 2.5 mg taken at the onset of migraine headache.
+A second 2.5 mg dose may be taken after four hours if symptoms return.
+The maximum dose in 24 hours is 5 mg (two tablets).

 Side Effects